iaroslavaristov/iaroslavaristov/README.md

 I engineer ultra low-latency trading systems in C++20/23 on Linux.
 Every design decision is driven by one constraint: latency.
 No exceptions.
 No virtual dispatch.
 No heap allocation in the critical path.

-Currently building an open-source **Ultra Low-Latency Exchange** in C++20 on Linux —
-designed for nanosecond-critical execution with fault-tolerant distributed state.

 -----